Chenade/42_darkly/Project/SPIDER_HIDDEN_FOLDER/Resources/readme.md

 - After the scripted and we can find the flag in our output.txt file

 ## How to exploit the breach
 An automated script was used to systematically search through directories and retrieve content.
-However, unauthorized access to sensitive information, such as flags, could potentially occur if proper access controls are not in place.
+However, unauthorized access to sensitive information, could potentially occur if proper access controls are not in place.

 ## What's the correct way
 - Implement strict access controls and permission settings to prevent unauthorized access to sensitive directories and files.